2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 In a world where the confidentiality of financial transactions is gradually becoming a luxury, understanding and mastering the principles of privacy protection when using Bitcoin is essential.
 This course gives you all the keys, both theoretical and practical, to achieve this autonomously.

-Today, on Bitcoin, companies specialize in blockchain analysis.
+Today, many companies specialize in blockchain analysis for Bitcoin.
 Their core business consists precisely in intruding into your private sphere, in order to compromise the confidentiality of your transactions.
 In reality, there is no such thing as a "right to privacy" in Bitcoin.
-So it's up to you, the user, to assert your natural rights and protect the confidentiality of your transactions, because nobody else is going to do it for you.
+It's up to you, the user, to assert your natural rights and protect the confidentiality of your transactions, because nobody else will do it for you.

 The course is designed to be comprehensive and general.
 Each technical concept is covered in detail and supported by explanatory diagrams.
 The aim is to make the knowledge accessible to all.
 BTC204 is therefore affordable for beginners and intermediate users.
 The course also offers added value for more experienced bitcoiners, as we delve deeper into certain technical concepts that are often misunderstood.